PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 );
 ```

-Now, if you restart the Next.js application you should see the following changes.
+Now, if you restart the Next.js application, you should see the following changes.

 ![025-footer-data](./images/025-footer-data.png)

 Yay, we are now getting our data from our Strapi API.

-If you don't see the changes, it is probably because Next.js is caching our old data.
-When we refactored our app and moved our data loading function to our `loaders.ts` file, we did not implement the `{ cache: "no-store" }` flag like we did in the previous article.
+If you don't see the changes, it is because Next.js is caching our old data.
+When we refactored our app and moved our data loading function to our `loaders.ts` file, we did not implement the `{ cache: "no-store" }` flag as we did in the previous article.

 ## Let's revisit Next.js Data Caching

-Next.js caching is a big topic so make sure to read the docs [here](https://nextjs.org/docs/app/building-your-application/caching)
+Next.js caching is a big topic, so make sure to read the docs [here](https://nextjs.org/docs/app/building-your-application/caching)

-For our purposes.
 In the current state of our app, Next.js is caching our data.

-If we run `yarn build` you will get the following output.
+You will get the following output if we run `yarn build`.

 ```bash
  ✓ Generating static pages (5/5)